 “I would like to eventually work with international trade in an economics or business role.”

-“My favorite class at Carthage so far has been Western Heritage II (COR 1110).
-It was all due to Professor Paul Ulrich’s questions which really brought the text to life.
-The philosophical questions he asked were very relevant to our lives and resulted in some impactful life lessons.
+“My favorite class at Carthage is Western Heritage II.
+It was all due to Professor Paul Ulrich’s questions, which really brought the text to life.
+The philosophical questions he asked were relevant to our lives and resulted in some impactful life lessons.
 Overall, it was the best discussion class I’ve ever taken.”

-“My toughest class my first year was Philosophical Foundations of Political Economy (POL 2050).
-I took this class with Dr. Cyr and it was the first time I experienced real college-level reading and writing.
+“My toughest class was Philosophical Foundations of Political Economy.
+I took this class with Prof. Cyr, and it was the first time I experienced real college-level reading and writing.
 Reading volumes and volumes of political philosophy was a brand new challenge in time management.
-Thankfully Dr. Cyr was helpful, my enjoyment in the readings grew, and the semester went well.”
+Thankfully, Prof. Cyr was helpful, my enjoyment in the readings grew, and the semester went well.”

 Opportunities at Carthage